DataDog/integrations-core/windows_service/README.md

 # Validation

-See at the info page in the Agent Manager and look for `windows_service` under the Checks section:
+See the info page in the Agent Manager and look for `windows_service` under the Checks section:

 ```
   Checks